echronos/echronos/prj/manual/prj-user-manual.md

 **Future:** Modules that support multiple inclusion in a system vs. single inclusion in a system.

-### Additional Includes
+### Include Paths

-A *system* can optionally contain an `include_paths` element; which is used to indicate any additional paths that should be searched for header files during the system build process.
+A *system* can optionally contain an `include_paths` element, which is used to indicate any additional paths that should be searched for header files during the system build process.
 A possible use-case for `include_path` declarations are for indicating library directories that contain large sets of headers that refer to each other with relative paths.
 It is important to note that the `include_path` declaration is a convenience function not recommended for use when referring to user code, the *module* system (above) should be used instead for handling include paths.